Putting it into Practice

 Provide a Solid Justification

-Your receiver likely is going to be asking, “Is this a good use of our financial resources?”
+Your receiver will likely be asking, “Is this a good use of our financial resources?”
 Any request for funds needs solid justification if your receiver is going to approve it.
-You can identify a problem that will be solved, benefits, risks of not approving the request, or some combination.
+You can identify a problem that will be solved, the benefits and risks of not approving the request, or some combination.

 Identify What’s In It for Your Receiver

-Usually when presenting a request for funds, you are doing so because there is a benefit to you.
+Usually, when presenting a request for funds, you are doing so because there is a benefit to you.
 But your personal benefit likely won’t be very compelling to your receiver.
-So focus on the advantages that will accrue to your receiver or your organization.
+So, focus on the advantages that your receiver or organization will accrue.
 If you can show that your receiver will benefit, you will increase the likelihood of getting approved.

 Be Gracious

-Keep in mind that in most organizations, money is scarce and that decisions for funding have to be made very carefully.
+Keep in mind that money is scarce in most organizations, and funding decisions must be made very carefully.
 Thank your receiver for considering your request.
 Then, regardless of whether the answer is yes or no, thank them again.

 SAMPLE REQUEST FOR FUNDS